-The project site is located within a Federal Emergency Management Act (FEMA) designated Coastal Hazard Zone due to potential storm surges and wave action.
-This designation requires all habitable space to be located at least one foot above the 100-year flood line, which in this case is 21 feet above sea level.
+The project site is located within the Federal Emergency Management Agency (FEMA) designated coastal hazard zone, subject to storm surges and wave action.
+This location is subject to Federal regulations which require all habitable space to be located at least one foot above the 100-year flood level, which in this case is 21 feet above sea level.

-EnvironmentalReview Initial Study Page 4
+Environmental Review Initial Study Page 4

-Previous Coastal Development Permits have been approved for the construction of a single-family dwelling on site (notably Coastal Development Permits 96-0159 and 98-0161, but none have been exercised.
+Previous Coastal Development Permits have been approved for the construction of a single-family dwelling on site (Coastal Development Permits 96-0159 and 98-0161) but none were exercised.